-The loss of the creative services of Vincent K. McMahon could adversely affect our ability to create popular characters and creative storylines.
+The loss of the creative services of Vincent K. McMahon could adversely affect our ability to create popular characters and creative storylines, which could adversely affect our operating results.

 For the foreseeable future, we will depend heavily on the vision and services of Vincent K. McMahon.
-In addition to serving as Chairman of our board of directors, Mr. McMahon leads the creative team that develops the storylines and the characters for our televised programming and live events.
-Mr. McMahon is also an important member of the cast of performers.
+In addition to serving as Chairman of our Board of Directors, Mr. McMahon leads the creative team that develops the storylines and the characters for our televised programming and live events.
+Mr. McMahon is also an important member of our cast of performers.
 The loss of Mr. McMahon due to unexpected retirement, disability or death or other unexpected termination for any reason could have a material adverse effect on our ability to create popular characters and creative storylines, which could adversely affect our operating results.

-A decline in general economic conditions could adversely affect our business.
+A continued decline in general economic conditions and disruption of financial markets could adversely affect our business.

-Our operations are affected by general economic conditions, which may affect consumers' disposable income.
+Our operations are affected by general economic conditions, which affect consumers' disposable income.
 The demand for entertainment and leisure activities tends to be highly sensitive to the level of consumers' disposable income.
-A decline in general economic conditions could reduce the level of discretionary income that our fans and potential fans have to spend on our live and televised entertainment and consumer products, which could adversely affect our revenues.
+A continued decline in general economic conditions could reduce the level of discretionary income that our fans and potential fans have to spend on our live and televised entertainment and consumer products, which could adversely affect our revenues.
+Volatility and disruption of financial markets could limit our clients', licensees' and distributors' ability to obtain adequate financing to maintain operations and result in a decrease in sales volume that could have a negative impact on our business, financial condition and results of operations.
+Our television partners derive revenues from our programming by the sale of advertising, and we sell advertising directly on our website and in our magazines.
+As widely reported, the advertising market has been impacted by the weak economic environment.
+Continued softness in the market could adversely affect our revenues or the financial viability of our distributors.